Standards & Security

 eSignet’s OAuth 2.0 implementation is a lightweight solution designed specifically for OIDC authentication flows.
 It does not function as a full-fledged authorization server but provides the essential capabilities required for identity verification and kyc.
 Additionally, eSignet:

-• Does not support role-based access control - As it is designed for integration with national-level identity solutions, where predefined roles are not necessary.
+• Does not support role-based access control - As it is designed for integration with national-level identity solutions, where predefined roles are not necessary for residents.